rubiefawn/remedy/docs/characters/heritage.md

 All races are different, and many of them have natural advantages or disadvantages compared to others.
 Each race will specify which ability scores to increase, and by how much.

-### Other **Racial** Traits
+### Other Racial Traits

 Races usually have additional traits.
 These are listed below the rest of the traits with a thorough description of what they do.

-## Rarity <a id="rarity"></a>
+## Rarity

 Not all races are found everywhere, and as such not all races are suited for all settings.
 Each race has a rarity, which might restrict its availability.
 Racial rarities are listed below:

-* ⚪ Common.
-No restrictions.
+* <mark class="rarity-common">Common</mark>: No restrictions.
-* 🟢 Uncommon.
-No restrictions.
+* <mark class="rarity-uncommon">Uncommon</mark>: No restrictions.
 Try to avoid having more than one or two of this race in a group at a time.
-* 🔵 Rare.
-Ask your Storyteller before creating a character with this race.
+* <mark class="rarity-rare">Rare</mark>: Ask your Storyteller before creating a character with this race.
 They will probably say yes.
-* 🟣 Exotic.
-Ask your Storyteller before creating a character with this race.
+* <mark class="rarity-exotic">Exotic</mark>: Ask your Storyteller before creating a character with this race.
 In addition, try to avoid having more than one of this race in a group at a time.
-* 🟠 Prime.
-These races are incredibly rare or powerful.
+* <mark class="rarity-prime">Prime</mark>: These races are incredibly rare or powerful.
 They may be played only if the chance is offered by the Storyteller.
-* 🔴 Unique.
-Player-made races have this rarity.
+* <mark class="rarity-unique">Unique</mark>: Player-made races have this rarity.
 Before making a race, obtain the Storyteller's permission to make a custom race, and have them review and approve your custom race before using it.

 ## Races List

-### ⚪ Elf
+### <mark class="rarity-common">Elf</mark>

 `TODO: Lore goes here`

-#### Elf Racial Traits <a id="human-racial-traits"></a>
+#### Elf Racial Traits

 * **Senses:** While more keen than most, elves have normal vision.
 * **Walk, Climb, & Swim Speeds:** Your walking speed is 30.
 Your swimming and climbing speeds are equal to 15.